 “They are ahead of the rest of the world as far as training their workforce,” he said.

-The voestalpine metal forming division plant in the Highlands 75 industrial park has been shipping orders since December, but held its ribbon-cutting Tuesday to coincide with the installation of a new high-tech press.
+The voestalpine metal forming division plant in the Highland 75 industrial park has been shipping orders since December, but held its ribbon-cutting Tuesday to coincide with the installation of a new high-tech press.

 Herbert Eibensteiner, a member of the voestalpine AG management board and head of the metal forming division, said the new hardened-steel ultraform technology provides five times the strength of normal steel in the automotive components manufactured by the company.